 3) Lakes and Rivers

 - Lake Vastenjávrre and Virihávrre.
 Often said to be “the most beautiful lakes in Sweden”.
-The 2 lakes are located in Padjelanta National Park surrounded by a vast plateau and sharing its west border with Norway.
-It is undoubtedly picturesque and great spot for picnic.
+The 2 lakes are located in Padjelanta National Park surrounded by a vast plateau and share its west border with Norway.
+It is undoubtedly picturesque and a great spot for picnics.

 - Lake Vättern.
 2nd largest lake in Sweden and it is a water protection zone.
 With Jönköping at its south point, you can enjoy its natural beauty from the city.
 You can easily spend a couple days exploring the East Vättern Scarp Landscape Biosphere Reserve and other wonders around it.
 There is plenty to do.
 But no worries, there are many camping sites next to Vättern with cabins.

 - Lake Vänern.
 Vänern is the biggest lake in Sweden, and the third biggest lake in Europe.
 It was formed after a glaciation about 10,000 years ago.
 It is situated on the border between several provinces, and it is divided accordingly.
 There are many different fish species in the lake and is a hot spot for sport fishing.
 You can also visit Lake Vänern Archipelago and Mount Kinnekulle.